Virtualization-projects/ee-workshop/README.md

 ### <a name="task 1.1"></a>Task 1.1: Accessing PWD

-1. Navigate in your web browser to the URL the workshop organizer provided to you.
+1. Navigate to the provided URL using your favorite browser.

 2. Fill out the form, and click `submit`.
 You will then be redirected to the PWD environment.